Fire Code Compliance

 Signal Survey & Assessment

-A calibrated RF walkthrough of your entire building to measure existing first responder radio coverage.
-We test on HFD and HPD frequencies at grid points throughout the structure and produce a detailed coverage map showing where signal falls below required thresholds.
+A calibrated RF walkthrough of your entire building measures existing first responder radio coverage.
+HFD and HPD frequencies are tested at grid points throughout the structure, producing a detailed coverage map showing where signal falls below required thresholds.

 02